 I produce heirloom-quality photos that evoke timeless emotion through the specific details of each couple’s experience.
 As a photojournalist at a local daily newspaper, my job was to operate swiftly and masterfully behind the scenes to get the shots that would best illustrate a particular event.
 I bring this quickness, subtlety, and journalistic eye to my weddings.

 As the manager of the black-and-white darkroom at one of Mexico’s top photography museums, I developed the work of world-renowned photographers.
 I had to bring expert skill, technique, and care to each photo.
 As a wedding photographer, I treat my images with the same reverence and attention to detail.

 I see my work as marrying the best of photojournalism–the speed and eye required to capture moments as they unfold–with the best of fine art: the sense of composition, aesthetic, and timeless beauty.

 My documentary work has been featured in Harper’s, The New York Times’ Lens, ESPN’s “The Undefeated,” PDN’s Photo of the Day, Deadspin, Cuarto Oscuro, and the Neue Zürcher Zeitung, among other outlets.
 I’ve worked on several television documentaries for Viceland in Mexico and the U.S.

 Yes, I love tacos.
 But I may love Indian food even more especially Pani Puri Wala!

-I have a five-year-old daughter named Elena who has officially declared she wants to be a photographer when she grows up.
+I have a seven-year-old daughter named Elena who has officially declared she wants to be a photographer when she grows up.

 My favorite places in Pittsburgh are the parks.
 I go running daily in Schenley, and take long hikes with my family in Frick.